-For ONC201, a standard of care diagnostic test is used to identify patients with H3 K27M-mutant glioma.
-Currently, that test is only available as a Laboratory Developed Test, or LDT, that has not been cleared or approved by FDA.
-FDA may require approval of a companion diagnostic in connection with an approval of ONC201 NDA.
-We intend to rely on third-parties for development of companion diagnostics for commercialization of ONC201, if required.
+For ONC201, standard of care diagnostic tests are used to identify patients with H3 K27M-mutant diffuse glioma.
+Currently, such tests are available as a Laboratory Developed Test, or LDT, that has not been cleared or approved by FDA as a companion diagnostic test.
+FDA may require approval of a companion diagnostic in connection with an approval of an ONC201 NDA.
+We intend to rely on third parties for development of companion diagnostics for commercialization of ONC201, if required.
 Companion diagnostics are developed in conjunction with clinical programs for the associated product and are subject to regulation as medical devices.
-Any failure by a third-party to obtain FDA clearance or approval for an H3 K27M mutation diagnostic test may impair our ability to meet FDA requirements for ONC201 and subsequently jeopardize or delay a potential marketing authorization.
+Any failure by a third party to obtain FDA clearance or approval for an H3 K27M mutation diagnostic test may impair our ability to meet FDA requirements for ONC201 and subsequently jeopardize or delay a potential marketing authorization.